connordoner/dns/README.md

 ## Deployment

-Changes are deployed to AWS Route 53 automatically when changes are pushed to the `main` branch using a [GitHub Actions workflow](./.github/workflows/deploy.yml).
+Changes are deployed to AWS Route 53 automatically when they’re pushed to the `main` branch using a [GitHub Actions workflow](./.github/workflows/deploy.yml).

 As long as you’re [logged in to Terraform Cloud](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-login) locally, you can also deploy manually by running the following command: